NOTICE TO USERS

-- The type of browser and operating system you use to access the site;
+- The type of browser and operating system used to access the Judiciary's site.

-Please note the following with regard to e-mail communications:
+Please note the following with regards to email communications:

 Links to Other Sites

-The District’s web sites contain links to other sites which may be of interest to our users.
+This website contain links to other sites which may be of interest to our users.
 Please be aware that the District of New Mexico is not responsible for the privacy practices of other sites.
-We encourage users to be aware when they leave our site, and to read the privacy statements of each web site that collects personally identifiable information.
+We encourage users to be aware when they leave our site, and to read the privacy statements of each website that collects personally identifiable information.